neatnik/omg.lol/info/Email/fastmail.md

 ### Then: Add your omg.lol email address to Fastmail

-In Fastmail, click the Mail menu in the upper left corner and then click **Settings**.
-Then:
+In Fastmail, add your omg.lol email address from the **Settings → Migration** screen.

-1. Click **Sending Identities** (in the “Customize” section).
+1. Click **Migration** (in the “Set up” section)
-2. Click **Add Identity**.
+2. In the **Import** tab, click the link that reads **"Add alumni email forwarding address or other limited sending identity."**
 3. Enter your full omg.lol email address and click **Next**.
-4. You can enter your name and custom signature, or just click **Save** (you can always change these later).
+4. You can enter your name and custom signature, or just click **Save** (you can always change these later in **Settings → My email addresses**).
-5. In your list of sending identities, you’ll see that the identity is unverified.
+5. In your list of email addresses, you’ll see that the email address is unverified.
 Click **Verify**, and then **Send Verification Code**.
 6. Now, check your email.
-The verification email is probably already waiting for you, because Fastmail is _fast_.
+The verification email is probably already waiting for you because Fastmail is _fast_.
-7. Grab the code from the email, flip back over to Fastmail, put it in the verificartion field, and click **Verify**.
+7. Grab the code from the email, go back to your settings, put it in the verification field, and click **Verify**.

 And with that, you’re good to go!
-At the top of the Sending Identities screen in Fastmail, you can select your desired default “From” address that you’d like to use for outgoing email.
-(You can also choose from any of your addreses and sending identities on an individual basis when composing an email.)
+On the **My email addresses** screen in Fastmail, you can select your desired default “From” address that you’d like to use for outgoing email.
+(You can also choose from any of your favorite addresses on an individual basis when composing an email.)